-Requirements for admission to California State College, Dominguez Hills are in accordance with Title 5, Chapter 1, subchapter 3, of the California Administrative Code.
-A prospective applicant who is unsure of his status under these requirements is encouraged to consult a high school or college counselor or the Admissions Office.
-Applications may be obtained from the Admissions Office at any of the campuses of The California State University and Colleges or at any California high school or community college.
+Requirements for admission to California State University Dominguez Hills are in accordance with Title 5, Chapter 1, subchapter 3, of the California Administrative Code.
+A prospective applicant who is unsure of his status under these requirements is encouraged to consult a high school or college counselor or the Office of Admissions and Records.
+Applications may be obtained from the Office of Admissions and Records at any of the campuses of The California State University and Colleges or at any California high school or community college.